ajs17/memills-ng/content/family-of-edward-hallock-mills/topics/hempstead.md

 And Nicholas and Rhoda's children are:

   - **Lois Almy (Pine) Snedeker** (1805? to 07 Nov 1890) married William Snedeker (sometimes spelled "Snediker") in 1831 in South Hempstead.
 Their children include [Livingston Snedeker](https://www.findagrave.com/memorial/180916294/livingston-snedeker) (May 1836 to 10 Aug 1906).
+William was also involved in the dry goods business in Manhattan, and later, Staten Island where he moved the family.
+More can be learned about them in [that section]({{% relref "staten-island" %}}).

 <div class="cols">
 {{% fig "hempstead/NY-gbr-p392" "350" /%}}
 {{% fig "hempstead/NY-gbr-p248" "350" /%}}
 </div>

   - **[Abigail Seaman (Pine) Higbie](https://www.findagrave.com/memorial/108830062/abby-s-higby)** (15 Feb 1805 to 05 May 1877), spelled "Abby" in the Church records and on her tombstone, but "Abbey" is also used.
 Both Emily and Edward Mills appear to be mentioned in the Last Will and Testament of Abby's husband Henry Higbie (? to 30 Oct 1881), dated 21 Oct 1881.
+In the 1850 United States Federal Census in Hempstead, Henry is listed as a farmer.
 Abby and Henry were married in 1852 in South Hempstead.

 {{% fig "hempstead/NY-gbr-p388" "500" /%}}